 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise.

-- The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-DSLs can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by email and phone. - When the DSL is absent, please contact school's Deputy DSL(s), as noted in the table above. - If the school's DSL and deputies are not available or cannot be reached, the school office should be contacted by email and phone. - During school holiday periods, periods the HT/DSL team will check in periodically to ensure that any safeguarding requests or queries are responded to as soon as possible i.e s.17/47/MARAC/Court requests.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+It may be helpful to note that DSLs can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary (by email or phone). - When the DSL is absent, please contact school's Deputy DSL(s) (as outlined in the table at the top of the policy).
+Please refer to the 'Safeguarding the children at Welwyn St Mary's' DSL posters, visible throughout the school. - If the school's DSL and deputies are not available or cannot be reached, all staff have the phone number for Children Services on their staff badge. - During school holiday periods, the HT/DSL team will check in periodically to ensure that any safeguarding requests or queries are responded to as soon as possible i.e s.17/47/MARAC/Court requests.